alexownejazayeri/100-days-of-code/daily-log/log.md

 ### Daily Log

 **\[OFFER\]**
-- [ ] Project and portfolio prep for Friday interview (LIDAR/Self-driving startup)

 **\[MERNG\]**
-- [ ] React Intro Tic-Tac-Toe (more)
-  - [ ] Add a toggle button that lets you sort the moves in either ascending or descending order
-  - [ ] When someone wins, highlight the three squares that caused the win
-  - [ ] When no one wins, display a message about the result being a draw

 **\[FUJSK\]**
 - [x] Code up a function that returns the Levenshtein (edit) Distance of a source and target string
 - [x] Implement in interview project

 **\[LTSFD\]**
-- [ ] What is a type/interface?
-- [ ] How to use them?

 **\[B30WP\]**